ilovemyminutes/ilovemyminutes/README.md

 ### 🤗Jihyeong Ko
 Hi there, this is Jihyeong Ko enjoying AI or machine learning.
-These days, I'm interested in developing AI-based services for users' satisfaction.
+I'm interested in AI-based services for users' satisfaction these days.
 Towards a great engineer in the AI field, I just keep rocking day by day👊.

 ### 👀Contact